aliasgerovs/aliasgerovs.github.io/content/_index.md

             Responsibilities:
             - Instructed and guided students in machine learning methodologies with proficiency in Python, R, Matlab, and SQL.
             - Specialized in mentoring deep learning model research and development.
-            - Provided hands-on training and practical insights to empower students with the skills needed in the field of data science.
+            - Provided hands-on training and practical insights to empower students with the skills needed in the field of machine learning.
             - Participated in hackathons organized by [UNDP](https://www.undp.org), [ABB](https://abb-bank.az).

         - title: Machine Learning Researcher